michellelally/michellelally/README.md

   - Cook.
 Expanding my knowledge of delicious vegetarian and vegan recipes has always been a pleasure of mine.

   - Read.
 Something I took up recently to try limit my screen time.
-I am almost finished the ASOIF series and already planning my next reads.
+I'm almost finished the ASOIF series and already planning my next reads.

   - Reddit.
 I read about world news, watch funny animal videos and learn from other programmers through this community of forums.